pathpre/pathpre/README.md

 ## 👩‍💻 About Me

-I'm a passionate DevOps professional crafting robust and scalable IT infrastructure.
+I'm a passionate SRE Automation Engineer crafting robust and scalable IT infrastructure.
 I leverage my expertise in Linux, Networking, Ansible, AWS, System Administration and OS to ensure seamless operations.
 I'm a data-driven problem-solver eager to leverage my analytical skills to automate processes and drive continuous improvement.

 Currently pursuing my MBA from **IIM Kozhikode**, I am deeply interested in the convergence of **technology, business strategy, and AI-driven transformation**.